BiagioeCarmine/morra-flask/README.md

 database and a single Redis store, and one could expect that the load of matchmaking and match-playing background threads would be pretty balanced if there is a balanced number of matchmaking requests to each instance.

+Also, using Redis for the data used to respond to polling request (which tend to be, by their nature, very frequent) instead of storing even more ephemeral data in the database decreases the load on the

 ## User creation and authentication